brandur/sorg/content/fragments-drafts/mongo-d.md

 Possibly even more egregious was that until version 1.8 (released March 2011), MongoDB didn't have journaling.
-Changes were committed in memory and for performace reasons flushed to disk about once a minute.
+Changes were committed in memory and for performace reasons only flushed to disk about once a minute.
 Again, the problems here are obvious in that a crash would lose you a minute's worth of data that you'd thought was committed.

 In 1.8 journaling was added, but still came with a caveat: it was only synced to disk on a regular "commit interval"